ADHFMZ7/libc/README.md

 ## Input/Output

-The library will implement fgets and puts for simple input and output to the terminal.
+The library implements fgets and puts for simple input and output to the terminal.

 ### Resources used